nashville-software-school/bangazon-inc/book-1-orientation/chapters/ADONET_INTRO.md

 using System;
 using System.Collections.Generic;
 using System.Linq;
-using DapperDepartments.Data;
+using DepartmentsEmployees.Data;
-using DapperDepartments.Models;
+using DepartmentsEmployees.Models;

-namespace DapperDepartments
+namespace DepartmentsEmployees
 {
     class Program
     {